sebastianheuer/sebastianheuer/README.md

 If I had more time, I would...

-- learn the guitar to play for my son
+- learn the guitar to play for my sons
 - start a blog
 - write a book about building software that is "good enough"
 - more actively support open source by contributing to software I or the company I work for relies on